 How do I choose who becomes my beneficiary?

 You can choose any person to be a beneficiary.
 The decision is up to you.
-Choosing a beneficiary involves taking into consideration what you wanted the money to do for that person if you pass away.

 How long will it take for the cover to be paid to my beneficiaries in the event of my death?

 It depends on various factors.
 Should all claims documentation be received by AllLife and there are no outstanding factors, it could take anywhere between 4 to 8 weeks.

 Who can I cover on my life policy?